 Several Derby properties allow you to specify the size of the replication log buffers and the intervals between log shipments, as well as whether replication messages are logged.
-See Tuning Derby for details.
+See the Derby Reference Manual for details.

 You can perform replication on a database that runs in either embedded mode or Network Server mode.